iLert/docs/integrations/prtg.md

 ## FAQ <a href="#faq" id="faq"></a>

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

-Yes, as soon as the condition of a sensor in PRTG is OK again, the associated alert is resolved in iLert.
+Yes, as soon as the condition of a sensor in PRTG is OK again, the associated alert is resolved in ilert.

-**What if an alert is acknowledged in PRTG, is the associated alert also acknowledged in iLert?**
+**What if an alert is acknowledged in PRTG, is the associated alert also acknowledged in ilert?**

 No, in PRTG it is unfortunately not possible to send notifications for acknowledgements.

 **What if my internet connection is interrupted?
 Are the events generated in PRTG lost?**

 No, events will not be lost if you enable the "repeat every x minutes" option in PRTG (see above).
-In addition, we recommend that you monitor your Internet connection with an external monitoring service (e.g. using iLert's uptime monitoring or heartbeat monitoring).
-You can send these alerts to iLert.
+In addition, we recommend that you monitor your Internet connection with an external monitoring service (e.g. using ilert's uptime monitoring or heartbeat monitoring).
+You can send these alerts to ilert.

-**Can I link PRTG to multiple alert sources in iLert?**
+**Can I link PRTG to multiple alert sources in ilert?**

-Yes, create multiple iLert notifications in PRTG.
+Yes, create multiple ilert notifications in PRTG.
 You can then associate them with objects in the PRTG object hierarchy.

 **The integration does not work.
 How do I find the issue?**